NikitaBatlis/mern-task-manager-app/README.md

 #### NB NOTE:
 * Please use either a Google or Local account to login on the Heroku deployment.
 Facebook login only works in development.
 * The Heroku app origin URL is hardcoded into this source code.
-Replace the `https://mern-task-manager-nikitabatlis.herokuapp.com/` with either `http://localhost:3000` to get the app working in development.
+Replace the `https://mern-task-manager-nikitabatlis.herokuapp.com/` with `http://localhost:3000` to get the app working in development.
 * The reason I have hardcoded the origins this way was so I could get the Express server and Create-React-App client to work off the same heroku server.